nomnel/SublimeREPL-Gauche/README.md

 # Scheme REPL with SublimeREPL
-This config file adds Scheme(Gauche, MIT-Scheme) REPL to SublimeREPL.
+This config file adds Scheme(Gauche, MIT-Scheme) to SublimeREPL.
 And also, you can add other Scheme Implementations.

 ## Installation
 **In advance**, you have to install [SublimeREPL](https://github.com/wuub/SublimeREPL).